Documentation

 Listing available Warehouses

 Click on the “Warehouse Schedules” navigation on the left side.
-You will will be presented with the list of all warehouses in your Snowflake account and their properties that include:
+You will be presented with the list of all warehouses in your Snowflake account and their properties that include:

 • The current warehouse size (or “variable” if schedules are defined for that warehouse).